larics/example_ros_cpp/README.md

 ## Dependencies

 The code has been developed and tested on an Ubuntu 14.04 system with ROS Indigo.
-The following libraries are required to build the code and the developer docs:
+The following libraries are required to build the code and developer docs:

  * Robot Operating System (developed and tested on Indigo)
  * doxygen